Employee Retention Strategies

 Even using exit interviews to learn why someone is leaving your business is beneficial – you might pick up on tips or new skills that you can use with new hires.
 Did they feel like they lacked professional development opportunities?
 Was it more of a personal matter?

-Getting to know employees’ wants and needs, providing them autonomy and a great environment, and offering perks like flexible work hours are the things that set great companies apart from the others.
+Getting to know employees’ wants and needs, providing them autonomy and a great environment, and offering perks like flexible work hours are the things that set great companies apart from others.

 Move away from an environment of negativity, rigidity, and mistrust since the social outlook of the current crop of employees is changing.